 A good example of such herbs is white willow bark.
 Some people call it “nature’s aspirin.”
 It helps to control inflammation, making it potentially useful for fighting unexplained pain.

 These herbs and several others can often be found on the label of commercial products, going by what you see on the labels.
-They are used for making supplements and topical solutions, which may be beneficial for treatment of unexplained pain.
+They are used for making supplements and topical solutions, which may be beneficial for the treatment of unexplained pain.

 There are numerous conditions or factors that can give rise to pain doctors can’t explain.
 Inflammation is a common factor in many of the disorders that can cause this.
 It also appears to play a role in the occurrence of depression, which patients often exhibit.

 There is no treatment that is universally effective for unexplained pain.
 But the approaches mentioned above should help, especially when combined.
 In addition, those having this problem should make effort to control stress and anxiety.

 Even if it appears your doctor can’t explain the pain you are having, you still need to work closely with him.
 It is important to detect the underlying condition before further, and possibly irreversible, damage is done by such.

 - Unexplained Pain: Could Those Aches and Fatigue Be an Autoimmune Disease? (https://www.everydayhealth.com/autoimmune-diseases/unexplained-pain-could-those-aches-fatigue-autoimmune-disease/)

 - What to do for unexplained muscle pain (http://www.thecharlottepost.com/index.php?src=permalinks/What_to_do_for_unexplained_muscle_pain)